erturkomer/cyber-mockdata-project/README.md

-Certainly!
-Here are the steps to initialize the "cyber-mockdata-project" GitHub e-commerce website project:

 1. Clone the Project and Navigate to the Directory Open your terminal or command prompt and clone the project using the following command: